yogdagharat/Solar-Energy-Analysis/README.md

-# ☀️ Barriers to Solar Energy Adoption
+# Barriers to Solar Energy Adoption

 An exploratory data analysis project examining **why solar energy adoption lags behind solar potential** — globally and within the United States.
 The analysis investigates economic, geographic, and infrastructure factors that drive or hinder solar adoption.

 ---

-## 📌 Project Overview
+## Project Overview

 Despite abundant sunlight in many parts of the world, solar energy adoption remains highly unequal.
 This project asks:

-- Which countries and U.S. states have the highest solar potential — and are they using it?
+- Which countries and U.S. states have the highest solar potential, and are they using it?
 - What economic and infrastructure factors best explain adoption rates?
-- Within the U.S., how do installation costs, household income, and roof-level solar potential relate to actual installations?
+- Within the U.S., how do installation costs, household income, and solar potential relate to actual installations?

 The analysis is split into two notebooks: a **global view** and a **U.S.-focused deep dive**.

 ---

-## 📓 Notebooks
+## Notebooks

 | Notebook | Description |
 |---|---|